deadboyccc/Node-Sequelize/readme.md

 # Message Board API
+## Project Overview

-This project is a not yet implemented API for a message board/feedback board where users can give feedback on different topics and comment on them.
-The API is built using Node.js, Express, and Sequelize ORM for PostgreSQL.
+This project is an API for a message board/feedback board where users can give feedback on different topics and comment on them.
+The API is built using the following technologies:

+- **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine.
+- **Express**: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+- **Sequelize ORM**: A promise-based Node.js ORM for PostgreSQL, MySQL, MariaDB, SQLite, and Microsoft SQL Server.
+In this project, it is used with PostgreSQL.
+- **PostgreSQL**: An advanced, enterprise-class, and open-source relational database system.
+- **MongoDB**: A source-available cross-platform document-oriented database program.
+It is used for session-based authentication.
+- **Express-Session**: A middleware for creating and managing sessions in Express applications.
+- **EJS**: A simple templating language that lets you generate HTML markup with plain JavaScript.

+The tech stack ensures a robust and scalable API with efficient data handling and session management.

 ## API Routes